HeikoBlomenkamp/100-days-of-linux/r1-log.md

 thinkbash.md: Added second part of Section 1.4 (Formal and natural languages); upload to HTTP server, not to my GitHub (will do it later).

 ### R1D74
+thinkpython2.md: Added the last part of Section 1.4 (Formal and natural languages); upload to HTTP server, also to this GitHub repository.

+### R1D75